Jahresprogramm 2025

 Endowed professorships

 Endowed professorships are designed to strategically influence the development of research and academia.
-The Alfried Krupp von Bohlen und Halbach Foundation uses this instrument to promote forward-looking technical innovations at universities.
+The Alfried Krupp von Bohlen und Halbach Foundation uses this instrument in a targeted and proactive manner to promote forward-looking technical innovations at universities.
 For a limited period of time (usually five years), personnel and material costs for an endowed chair are covered until this position is continued by the university.

 “150 years of Villa Hügel – 150 projects for the Ruhr region” funding programme